andrerolfs/andrerolfs.github.io/20190316_Multiple_Assignments.md

 My problem was : Do I have to create unused variables if I don't need the complete tuple?

-The answer is : Yes, you cannot omit receiving single variables, the underscore '_' is only a fake, it is a real variable.
+The answer is : Yes, you cannot omit receiving single variables, the underscore '_' is only a fake, it is a real variable and Intellij Idea still warns me, that '_' is unused if I comment out the last two lines :

     def f() {
       return [1,2,3]